Director for Arts and Cultural Partnerships, University Outreach & Engagement

 In the past decade he coordinated a major cultural heritage training program in South Africa; served as co-curator of the 2006 Smithsonian Folklife Festival program, Carriers of Culture: Native Basket Traditions; was co-curator for the major international exhibition, Dear Mr. Mandela, Dear Mrs. Parks: Children's Letters, Global Lessons (in South Africa and the US) and Ahmed “Kathy” Kathrada: A South African Activist for Non-Racialism and Democracy in the US.
 He was awarded a Fulbright grant at the University of Witwatersrand, Johannesburg, South Africa, where he assisted on the re-development of the Museum of Anthropology.
 He is one of the leaders for the US-Africa Cultural Heritage Strategic Partnership and the American Folklore Society/Chinese Folklore Society Folklife and Intangible Cultural Heritage Partnership project involving museums from both countries.
-He has served as curator for an exhibition in 2015, Nani I Ka Hala: The Vibrancy and Vitality of Lau Hala Weaving in Hawaii, Bishop Museum, Honolulu, on living Native Hawaiian lauhala weaving traditions, and the 2012 Smithsonian Folklife Festival Program, Campus and Community: Public Universities and the USDA at 150.
+He has served as co-curator for an exhibition in 2015, Nani I Ka Hala: The Vibrancy and Vitality of Lau Hala Weaving in Hawaii, Bishop Museum, Honolulu, on living Native Hawaiian lauhala weaving traditions, and the 2012 Smithsonian Folklife Festival Program, Campus and Community: Public Universities and the USDA at 150.
 He is one of the leaders of the 2018-2021 Ubuntu Dialogues: Museums and Communities Connect collaborative project between MSU and Stellenbosch University Museum, Stellenbosch, South Africa.
 He also is a member of the leadership team for a new international alliance, Cultural Heritage and Museums on the Move: Migration and Mobility, based at Lund University, Lund, Sweden.

 Research interests include: